 The covid-19 pandemic is taking a toll on our health.
 And not just our physical health, but our social and mental health as well.
 Many people are currently struggling with job loss, uncertainty, grief, and fear.
 The question is, can anything be done to improve the situation?

-According to studies, introversion is linked to anxiety disorders and depression.
+A number of psychological studies indicate that introversion is linked to anxiety disorders and depression.
 Extraversion is connected to developing attention deficit hyperactivity disorder.
-Disinhibition and disagreeableness,, on the other hand, are linked to substance use disorder.
-In a study published in Psychological Bulletin journal, the personality trait mostly related to or linked with mental health problems is neuroticism.
+Disinhibition and disagreeableness are linked to substance dependence.
+However, a study published in Psychological Bulletin journal claims that the personality trait that is most highly correlated with mental health problems is neuroticism.
 Researchers found that neuroticism is linked to anxiety disorders and depression.